dgiannico/AD-PassAuditor/README.md

 # What is AD-PassAuditor?

-It extracts AD passwords using secretsdump (impacket), compares them with the haveibeenpwned database and outputs a csv as "uid,domain", i.e. all users with compromised passwords
+It's an all-rounder ;) .
+It extracts AD passwords using secretsdump (impacket), compares them with the haveibeenpwned database and outputs a csv as "uid,domain", i.e. all users with compromised passwords.

 # Prerequisites